Lecrapouille/Profiler/README.md

 }
 ```

+This will output [this JSON file](doc/profile.json).
+Dragging it on Chromium tracing will
-See the previous screenshot as obtained result in Chrome.
+display the previous screenshot.